lalmeida89/blogpost-api-with-mongoose/README.md

-Blog app API starter files
+Blog Posts app with Travis CI and Mongoose
 ==========================

-Starter files for blog app challenge
+Solution for blog posts challenge with mongoose